nutcracker22/shopping_exercise_django-1/README.md

 # A Shopping Exercise in Python with Django

 This repository is a fork from https://github.com/scharlau/shopping_exercise_django, which was provided for students of the course Enterprise Software Development at the University of Aberdeen.
-This time, I try to implement language support on this imaginary shopping website, as most shopping websites provide the possibility to switch languages.
+This time, I want to take the exercise one step further and try to implement language support on this imaginary shopping website, as most shopping websites provide the possibility to switch languages.
 Initially I will only do this for English and German.
 Also I updated links provided in the README.md, whenever I encountered outdated ones.

 # Original tutorial
 A Python Django driven shopping example for deliberate practice